top of page

 • Problem-Solving Challenges: Group puzzles or games that require teamwork and critical thinking.

 For example, a workshop on emotional intelligence might include a role-playing game where participants practice recognizing and expressing feelings.
-Or a session on environmental awareness could feature a community clean-up or planting activity.

 These activities do more than entertain.
 They deepen understanding and build skills that last beyond the event.